Activiti/activiti-7-developers-guide/overview/12factor.md

 ## \#9 - Environment parity

 Activiti Cloud provides to our users and implementers a production like environment to produce their domain-specific artefacts that can be published later on to production environments.
 Activiti Cloud relies on industry standards to make sure that dealing with multiple environments for development, testing/QA and production is as easy and real as possible.
+We rely on technologies such as HELM and GitOps practices to make sure that these environments can be easily reproduced across different clusters.

 ## \#10 - Administrative processes